-Biodegradable materials will decompose safely down into natural elements (with the correct amount of light, moisture and heat), and disappear into the environment.
-The time frame this takes is dependent on the conditions and material.
+With the correct amount of light, moisture and heat, biodegradable materials will decompose safely and disappear into the environment.
+The time this takes is dependent on the conditions and material.

 Benefits & Considerations

-In the right amount of heat, moisture and light, biodegradable products will break down / biodegrade back in to the soil
+• With the right amount of heat, moisture and light, biodegradable products will break down / biodegrade back into the soil

 recycling

 Recycling is a key component of modern waste reduction.
 Many packaging products can be recycled if disposed of in the correct way.
-Currently 33% of waste gets recycled.
+Currently 33% of waste is recycled.

 landfill

-Landfill is a site of the disposal of waste material by burial.
-55% of waste items are landing up here.
+Landfill is a site for the disposal of waste material by burial.
+55% of waste items end up here.

 incineration